matthewstory/mattrideshis.bike/_posts/2017-08-23-silca-roll-premio.markdown

 > Good to see another Silca roll user.
 Literally the most beautiful accessory I own! ...
 The first time I used it it flew open and sent my stuff flying across ...
 Main Street.

 And I completely understand this.
-I have found myself defending our stops to fix or check my bag to my friends repeatedly by saying similar things, because it is so damn cool.
+I have found myself defending my stops to fix or check my bag to my friends repeatedly by saying similar things, because it is so damn cool.

 ### Cool (5/5)

 Silca is probably the closest thing we have in the cycling world to Supreme.
 They have a lot of limited releases at staggeringly high prices which sell out nearly instantaneously.
 Everything they make seems to have next-level HypeBeast status.
 And personally, I believe that's rightfully so.
 Everything they make is stunning, period.
 Every limited edition ultra-premium pump they put out teams up with a Pegorretti or a Sachs, and it's probably the closest most of us will ever get to owning something by one of these artists.

-Silca is a lifestyle brand that also happens to make some of the best-quality pumps and tools in the world.
+Silca is a lifestyle brand that also happens to make some of the best quality pumps and tools in the world.
 And so at $50, why not buy one of the few attainably-priced pieces they offer?
 Tack on another $50 and they'll throw in a pretty amazing CO<sup>2</sup> regulator and multi-tool for you as well.
 And at first glance, the Seat Roll Premio lives up to the Silca standards, because it is stunning.

 ### Looks (4/5)

-When you look closely at the seat roll you notice the white cross stitching over the waxed black canvas and the hints of red in the boa and strap.
-But far more important than the details are how closely your friends will have to look to observe them.
+When you look closely at the seat roll you notice the white cross-stitching over the waxed black canvas and the hints of red in the boa and strap.
+It is minimal and perfect.
+Far more important than the detail work are how closely your friends will have to look to observe them.

 ![Invisible]({{ "/assets/posts/gear/reviews/silca/view-from-the-back.jpg" | relative_url }})